ios-mcn/ios-mcn-releases/README.md

 ## Getting the IOS-MCN releases
 You can get all the public releases [here](https://github.com/ios-mcn/ios-mcn-releases/releases).

-## License
-IOS-MCN uses other open source base code and also develop new features on top of the same.
-All the new development if it is independent in nature will be licensed under Apache V2.0.
-If there are modifications, addons and updates on the existing base code, the corresponding license of the open source base-code will be followed.
-Hence, if you plan to use the source code from IOS-MCN for any production or deployment purposes, please follow the license terms accordingly.
-Any doubts, please raise an issue [here](https://github.com/ios-mcn/ios-mcn-releases/issues)

 ## How to join IOS-MCN
 Currenlty Organization partners can join IOS-MCN Consortium.
 More information you can visit [our website](https://ios-mcn.org/) and check "Join Us" option.